Reading Comprehension Help at Home for Elementary Students | Parent Guide

 • you want something more interactive than simple reading access

-• your child reads but doesn’t understand and needs active support
+• your child reads but does not understand and needs active support

 Choose Epic if…